Grawnya/south-kerry-greenway/README.md

 * Aesthetically pleasing website with pictures of and from along the route
 * Easily obtainable details of the stops on the route

+## User Stories
+* As a user, I want to easily navigate through the website.
+* As a user, I want to know where the route is.
+* As a user, I want to know where I can stop along the way on the cycle route.
+* As a user, I want to know if any events are taking place along the route during the year.
+* As a user, I want to be able to easily contact the people who are managing the South Kerry Greenway.
+* As a user, I want to check out the social media pages from the South Kerry Greenway.